katvanderahe/writing-advisor/readme.md

 ## 3. How it works (architecture)
 The app was built with Python, Flask, and SQLite.

-- The User interface (UI
+- The User interface
-  - Implemented with HTML templates (`templates/` folder).
+  - Built with HTML templates in the templates/ folder
-  - `index.html` provides a text area where you paste your writing and a button to request advice.
+  - `index.html` provides a text area to input and submit text
-  - `history.html` shows previous analyses stored in the database.
+  - `history.html` shows previous analyses that stored within the database

 - Application Logic
   - `app.py` defines the Flask application.